You are a sole proprietor with employees in construction if you meet the following criteria:

 This means that the Workplace Safety and Insurance Act requires your business to have workplace injury or illness coverage with us and you will have to report your earnings and pay premiums to us.

-Exemption from mandatory coverage
+Exemption from expanded compulsory coverage

 Calculating insurable earnings